erikbaas/waypoint_automator/README.md

 # Waypoint Automator

+If the polygon option does not suffice, and you want to create many versions of a flight plan, this simple script can help out.

 In this example, slight variations of a line get created automatically and put into a new waypoint file (see below).
-For the input (and output) waypoint file, please contact e.b.vanbaasbank@student.tudelft.nl.

 ## The output of this example